Home / FAQ

 Transparency

-Does AOA publish its results, its accounts and are the accounts audited by an independent agency?
+Does the AO Alliance publish its results and accounts, and are the accounts audited by an independent agency?

 We publish an Annual Report with audited financial statements.
-Our key initiatives are independently audited by the world’s leading surveillance company Société Générale de Surveillance: Malawi, Ethiopia, Ghana, Myanmar, Cameroon.
+Our key initiatives are independently audited by the world’s leading surveillance company, Société Générale de Surveillance: Malawi, Ethiopia, Ghana, Cameroon.

-We are accountable to our donors, auditors, Board Members, beneficiaries and the communities we serve.
+We are accountable to our donors, auditors, Board Members, and the individuals and communities we serve.

 Participation